Leberwurscht/HHGmax/doc/source/tutorial/installation.rst

     grating.m (experimental)
     screen.m (experimental)

-The framework contains one routine (lewenstein.cpp) written in C++ for better performance, which must be compiled manually if you use Linux with Octave (see chapter :ref:`compilation`).
+The framework contains one routine (hhgmax_lewenstein.cpp) written in C++ for better performance, which must be compiled manually if you use Linux with Octave (see chapter :ref:`compilation`).
 All example files of this tutorial and of the reference manual can be found in the